 (A) Upon at least one (1) Business Day’s written notice to FRONTERA, designate in such written notice a date for termination of this Agreement and all the Parties’ obligations under this Agreement, notwithstanding any required notice otherwise due under this Agreement but subject to Sections 21 (b), 22 and 23.
+[See changes in (ii)(B) above]

 (B) Liquidate all outstanding transactions entered into by it pursuant to this Agreement.
 In the event of such liquidation, EPMI shall set off or aggregate, as appropriate, any or all Transaction Settlement Amounts (discounted as appropriate) and any or all other amounts owing between the Parties under this Agreement and shall notify FRONTERA of the Net Settlement Amount.
 If such liquidation results in a gain, the Transaction Settlement Amount shall be credited to FRONTERA.
 If such liquidation results in a loss, the Transaction Settlement Amount for such Transaction shall be charged to FRONTERA.
 EPMI may include in its calculation of the Net Settlement Amount any other commercially reasonable expenses incurred by it as a result of such close-out and liquidation, including without limitation any losses or expenses incurred in obtaining, maintaining or liquidating commercially reasonable transactions that are being liquidated, all as determined in a commercially reasonable manner.
 Payment of the Net Settlement Amount shall be due within one Business Day after the termination of this Agreement by EPMI pursuant to this Section.